Viewing the Remarkable 2017 Solar Eclipse in National Parks

 Twenty national parks and nine national trails will be in the line of totality.
 Here is a comprehensive list of which national parks will offer the best views for this spectacle.

 Unless you’re willing to wait until April 8, 2024, take advantage of this incredible sight and the chance to enjoy it amidst our beautifully preserved national parks.
-So, grab your eclipse glasses, then go #FindYourPark/#EncuentraTuParque this August 21.
+So, grab your eclipse glasses, then go #FindYourPark/#EncuentraTuParque August 21, 2017.